 Review with the youth the enormous amount of progress they have made in these past sessions.
-Explain that in the next couple of sessions, they will have a chance to see what all the pieces look like together, and we can start practicing. next couple of days.
-Ask youth to go around and say what they're looking forward to doing in the
+Explain that in the next couple of sessions, they will have a chance to see what all the pieces look like together, and we can start practicing.
+Ask youth to go around and say what they're looking forward to doing in the next couple of days.

-How Do We Deliver a Presentation?
+Session 36 How Do We Deliver a Presentation?